 1. Name of proposed project:

 Applicant:

-Address:
+3. Address:

 City/State/Zip:Phone:

 Agent or Primary Contact:

 Address:

 City/State/Zip:Phone:

 Location of Project:

 Address:

 Section: Quarter:Township: Range:

 Tax Parcel Number(s)

 4. Date checklist prepared:

-5. Agency requesting checklist:
+Agency requesting checklist:

 6. Proposed timing or schedule (including phasing, if applicable):

 7. a.
-Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
+Do you have any plans for future additions, expansion, or further activity related to or connected

+with this proposal?
 If yes, explain.

 b.
 Do you own or have options on land nearby or adjacent to this proposal?
 If yes, explain.

+b.
+Do you own or have options of failure flearby of adjacent to this proposar: if yes, explain.

-8. List any environmental information you know about that has been prepared, or will be prepared directly related to this proposal.
+8. List any environmental information you know about that has been prepared, or will be prepared

-Geotechnical Engineering Report, authored by John Finnegan and dated 10.04.2024
+• directly related to this proposal.

-Does the proposed action lie within the Aquifer Sensitive Area (ASA)?
+13. Does the proposed action lie within the Aquifer Sensitive Area (ASA)?
 The General Sewer Service Area?
 The Priority Sewer Service Area?
 The City of Spokane?
 (See: Spokane County's ASA Overlay Zone Atlas for boundaries.)
 12. Location of the proposal: Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit application related to this checklist 11.
 Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 10. List any government approvals or permits that will be needed for your proposal, if known.
 9. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
 If yes, explain.